expo/expo/docs/pages/accounts/personal.md

 ### Revoking Access Tokens

 In case a token was accidentally leaked, you can revoke them without changing your username and password.
 When you revoke the access token, you block all access to your account using this token.
-To do this, go to the Expo Dashboard Settings, at [https://expo.io/dashboard/ACCOUNT/settings/access-tokens](https://expo.io/dashboard/ACCOUNT/settings/access-tokens), and delete the token you want to revoke.
+To do this, go to the [Expo Dashboard Settings access token page](https://expo.io/dashboard/[account]/settings/access-tokens), and delete the token you want to revoke.